leandrocitro/leandrocitro/README.md

 - 👋 Hi, I’m @leandrocitro
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning React and Node Js.
+- 🌱 I’m currently learning React, Node Js and Type Script.
 - 💞️ I’m looking to collaborate on Html5, Css3, JavaScript, Node, TypeScript and React.
 - 📫 How to reach me https://www.linkedin.com/in/leandro-citro-600bab32/